 If you're feeling like a little bit of French, head down to Entrecote for classic bistro fare and the ever-popular steak and pomme frites.
 Served with bottomless french fries (obvs) and a salad of radish, walnut and mixed leaves, Entrecote's signature dish will have you dreaming of a night in Paris.
 Make sure not to skip the Hors D'oeuvres, with traditional escargot, caviar and tartare all necessities for an authentic French feast.

-Marking itself as a premium dining venue in Melbourne’s north, Estelle Bistro’s Chef's Hat speaks for itself.
-The Cape Grim Rump Cap, served with polenta, zucchini and bone marrow, is not exactly your classic meat-and-three-veg, but it’s sure to wow you with flavour, technique and class.
+Marking itself as a premium dining venue in Melbourne’s north, Estelle Bistro’s food speaks for itself.
+The Diamond Dee 5+ sirloin, served with baby leek and parsnip, is not exactly your classic meat-and-three-veg, but it’s sure to wow you with flavour, technique and class.
 There’s also an open courtyard available for lunch and dinner, as well as an elegant private dining room for your more intimate events.

 Steer seeks to represent the best of Australian-sourced beef, and boy, do they deliver.
 These guys really know their stuff when it comes to fine produce, so you can spare no expense and try the best of the best with a seven-course degustation menu that can only be described as 'filling'.
 Boasting seven suppliers from across the country, as well as tataki beef and delicious entrees, the extensive menu highlights head chef Tom Ward's vision of creating Melbourne's best steak dining experience.